viveksharma2508/Codebase/client/public/assets/about.md

 ## About

-EdTech is a web application that aims to connect students and teachers in a simple and intuitive way.
+Codebase is a web application that aims to connect students and teachers in a simple and intuitive way.
 It was inspired by the [LWS](www.learnwithsumit.com) platform.

 ## Features